hacklab-fi/itinfra/src/matrix/whatsapp.md

 ## Set up
 - Start a chat with the bridge bot `@whatsappbot:hacklab.fi`.
 The bot should say "This room has been registered as your bridge management/status room." if you started the chat correctly.
-- Run login
+  - To log in by entering a 8-letter code on your phone, enter: `login +358123456789`.
-- Log in by scanning the QR code.
+  - To log in by scanning the QR code, enter: `login`.
 If the code expires before you scan it, the bridge will send an error to notify you.
 - Open WhatsApp on your phone.
-  - Tap Menu or Settings and select WhatsApp Web.
+- Tap Menu  or Settings  and select Linked devices.
-  - Point your phone at the image sent by the bot to capture the code.
+  - Log in by QR-code: Point your phone at the image sent by the bot to capture the code.
+  - Log in with pairing code: Tap "Link with a phone number instead".
 - Finally, the bot should inform you of a successful login and the bridge should start creating portal rooms for all your WhatsApp groups and private chats.

 ### Double puppeting (recommended)